 LED Alternatives to Low Pressure Sodium Lamps

 There are a few main problems with low pressure sodium lighting besides the poor color rendering index that must be addressed.
+Low pressure sodium bulbs are known for their warm yellow light and are commonly used in street lighting and tunnel lighting.
 The first and most obvious issue with low pressure sodium lighting is the fact that the leading manufacturer of LPS has announced that they will be discontinuing the product.
 Due to the fact that this company makes nearly all the LPS lamps in the world, LPS lamps will no longer be on the market and using LPS will no longer be possible in a few years once there is no more stock.

 The rated life of low pressure sodium lamps is not as good as LED either, usually only having a life of about 18,000 service hours.
 Most LED fixtures are L70 rated at at least 50,000 hours, making them much more efficient than LPS.
 Not having to change lamps in difficult locations such as tall streetlights and in tunnels is a major advantage of LED lighting.